vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 ## [Unreleased]

 ### Added
+- **`[IMPROVEMENT]`** Implemented a comprehensive reporting and moderation system for the Common Room.
+This feature empowers the community and administrators to maintain a safe and respectful environment.
+    - **User Reporting:** Any user can now report a Vibe that they believe violates community guidelines.
+The report action is available in the Vibe's participant list.
+    - **Automated Workflow:** When a report is submitted, the system automatically:
+        1. Creates a formal report document in the database for admin review.
+        2. Places the reported Vibe "under review," making its content temporarily inaccessible to non-admin users to prevent further issues.
+        3. Sends in-app notifications to all system administrators, alerting them to the new report.
+        4. Sends a private notification to the creator of the Vibe, informing them that their content is under review.
+        5. Sends a confirmation to the reporter that their submission was received.
+    - **Admin Moderation Panel:** A new "Reports" tab is available in the Admin Dashboard, which lists all pending and resolved reports for easy tracking.
+    - **In-Context Review:** Admins can click on any report to navigate directly to the Vibe's conversation, allowing them to see the reported content in its original context.
+    - **AI Investigator (AII):** A new AI-powered tool is available to admins within the reported Vibe.
+The AII analyzes the entire conversation against the established community rules, provides a summary judgment, and highlights specific posts that may be in violation, dramatically speeding up the review process.
+    - **Moderation Actions & Soft Deletion:** From the Vibe view, admins can take action via a streamlined dropdown menu:
+        - **Dismiss:** If no violation is found, the report is dismissed, the Vibe is reactivated, and both the reporter and creator are notified.
+        - **Archive (Soft Delete):** If a violation is found, the admin can "Archive" the Vibe.
+This is a soft delete that makes the Vibe permanently inaccessible to all regular users but preserves the content in the database for administrative records and future reference.
+The reporter and creator are notified of the action taken.
 - **`[IMPROVEMENT]`** Implemented Phase 1 of the "Common Room / Vibes" feature enhancement.
 This major update significantly improves usability and management.
     - **Post Translation:** Users can now translate any post in a Vibe into their default language for a small token fee.
 Translations are permanently saved to the post, so the community only pays once per language.
     - **Automatic Language Detection:** The translation feature now automatically detects the source language of a post instead of assuming it is English.